bejaranof/AndroidPublisherSDK/README.md

 ## Introduction
-This document describes the integration steps to include MobPartner Publisher library for your Android application.
+This document describes the integration steps to include MobPartner Publisher library to your Android application.
-This library allows you to display advertising banners, interstitials and Mobwall.
+This library allows you to display advertising banners, interstitials, Mobwall, MobWidget and MobStream.

 ## Prerequisites
-Before integrating the library you should make sure MobPartner provided you a **Pool ID**.
+Before integrating the library you should make sure MobPartner provided you with a **Pool ID**.

 ## Installations

-- Add the library [MobPartnerAndroidPublisherSDK.jar](https://github.com/MobPartner/AndroidPublisherSDK/raw/master/MobPartnerAndroidPublisherSDK2_1.jar) to your project.
+- Add the library [MobPartnerAndroidPublisherSDK.jar](https://github.com/MobPartner/AndroidPublisherSDK/raw/master/MobPartnerAndroidPublisherSDK3_0.jar) to your project.

 - In `Build Path`, make sure its listed in `Libraries` and selected in `Order and Export`.